ITensor/website/docs/cppv3/classes/decomp.md

    * "MinDim" &mdash; integer m.
 At least m eigenvalues will be kept, even if the cutoff criterion would discard more.

-   * "Tags" &mdash; TagSet.
-Specify the tags of the index shared by U and D.

    * "ShowEigs" &mdash; if `true`, print lots of extra information about the truncation of singular values.

    * "Truncate" &mdash; if set to `false`, no truncation occurs.
 Otherwise truncation parameters ("Cutoff","MaxDim", "MinDim") will be used to perform a truncation of singular values.

+  * "TruncateDegenerate" &mdash; if `true`, degenerate subspaces will be respected (i.e., if the the truncation lies within a set of degenerate singular values based on a numerical threshold, the degenerate subspace will either be entirely truncated or kept, depending on the other argument options).
+    Default is `false`.

    <br/>